-

 researcher at the Institute of Musicology of Slovak Academy of Science

-As a researcher she concentrated on regional musical historiography since the 19th century, specializing in the period of 1918 – 1938, military music, as well as a methodology of musical-museum work, museum pedagogy and music museology.
-She actively participated in the development of musical life in Banská Bystrica.
-She led lectures, discussions with artists, and unconventional lessons at the museum.
-As an author she participated in the preparation of concepts and dramaturgy as well as organizing and moderating of seminars, symposia, conferences, concerts and other combined artistic programs.
-Her lectures were essentially devoted to composers connected with the Banská Bystrica region (Anton Július Hiray, Ján Egry, Ján Levoslav Bella, Viliam Figuš-Bystrý, Ján Móry, Andrej Očenáš, Ján Cikker, Tibor Andrašovan, Zdenko Mikula), or to thematic areas (Slovak National Uprising in Music, Music Life in Banská Bystrica since 19th Century, Musical and Literary Traditions of Banská Bystrica and its region, Musical Romanticism and Composers of Banská Bystrica and its region, Literary and Musical Museum in Banská Bystrica).
+Her lectures primarily focused on composers associated with the Banská Bystrica region (Anton Július Hiray, Ján Egry, Ján Levoslav Bella, Viliam Figuš-Bystrý, Ján Móry, Andrej Očenáš, Ján Cikker, Tibor Andrašovan, Zdenko Mikula) or on thematic areas (The Slovak National Uprising in Music, Musical Life in Banská Bystrica since the 19th Century, Musical and Literary Traditions of Banská Bystrica and the Region, Musical Romanticism and Composers of Banská Bystrica and the Region, The Literary and Music Museum in Banská Bystrica).